Good in Italian: translation and examples

 English speakers use “good” as:

-Let’s see the right words to use in each situation.
+Let’s see the right words to use in each situation, but very often in Italian Greetings.

 As an adjective